soundxyz/sdk/.changeset/breezy-emus-switch.md

 '@soundxyz/sdk': minor
 ---

-Changes custom salt to be a number & ensures it gets formatted correctly
+Requires custom salt to be a UUID